ess-dive-community/essdive-uas/instructions.md

 1. Campaign metadata table (csv).

+2. UAS platform metadata table (csv).

-2. Flight details metadata table (csv), or equivalent output from mission control software.
+3. Flight details metadata table (csv), or equivalent output from mission control software.

-3. UAS platform metadata table (csv).

 4. A sensor metadata table (csv) for each sensor used.

 5. Data products identified by processing level.
 Data from one or more processing levels may be included.

+See the individual pages for each metadata type for variable names, requirement levels (i.e. required, recommended, optional) and full descriptions.
+Templates are provided for each metadata category.

 ## Additional information
 UAS platform and sensor technologies are rapidly evolving.
 Inclusion of additional platform and sensor metadata, such as manufacture specification sheets, is encouraged.